Teaching Large Classes is a reality in many parts of the world, teachers around the world teach classes that go from 25 to 35 students.

 Students in large classes might take full of advantage of large classes to do other thing rather than learning such as:

-- Student can sit at the back of the class where they will not be seen, they might spend some time there doing homework, chatting with peers, disrupting the class.
+- Students can sit at the back of the class where they will not be seen, they might spend some time there doing homework, chatting with peers, and disrupting the class.

-- Student might hesitate to communicate in large classes because the eyes of many people are on them.
+- A student might hesitate to communicate in large classes because the eyes of many people are on them.

-- Student might not get involved in classes because they haven’t heard the instructions clearly since large classes makes listening instruction almost impossible.
+- A student might not get involved in classes because they haven’t heard the instructions clearly since large classes make listening instruction almost impossible.